itsal3xis/nhlstats/.github/bug_repport.md

 **Checklist**
 I have:
 - [ ] Searched the Issues page for my problem/feature request
-- [ ] Updated all related software and Pokete it self
+- [ ] Updated all related software and NHLSTATS it self

 **Describe the bug**
 A clear and concise description of what the bug is.